 Prof. Pan has authored over 100 referenced journal and conference publications, received more than $10 million federal and private research funding and holds 20 U.S. patents/patent applications.
 He currently serves on the editorial boards of IEEE Transactions on Biomedical Engineering (TBME) and Annals of Biomedical Engineering (ABME) and co-chairs the U.S. Contest of Applications in Nano/Micro Technologies (UCAN).
 In 2009, Prof. Pan founded the UC Davis international education initiative Global Research Experience in Advanced Technologies (GREAT) Program.
 During 2013-2016, he directed the UC Davis Center for Nano and Micro Manufacturing (CNM²).
 Prof. Pan was a recipient of NSF CAREER Award and Xerox Foundation Award and a co-recipient of NSF EFRI Award.

-As a graduate of UC Davis, Chris brings an Aggie alumnus perspective and passion for education to our team.
-He has worked and volunteered in more than 10 countries and incorporates these experiences into his role as an adviser.
-Chris has been with University Programs since 2010, assisting students with decisions regarding academic coursework, registration, workload and expectations, as well as the broader experience of being a student at UC Davis.
-Chris thoroughly enjoys all sorts of outdoor activities and takes full advantage of the diverse recreational activities Northern California has to offer.
-Whether students need academic advising or information about travel and student life, Chris is able to bring a broad and experienced perspective to his work.
+As an international student in England, Greg’s studies focused on student participation in international education.
+This experience brings a unique perspective and passion for international education to our team.
+Greg has worked at UC Davis for more than a decade assisting students with decisions regarding studying abroad, academic coursework, academic skill development, as well as the broader experience of being a student at UC Davis.
+Greg thoroughly enjoys all sorts of outdoor activities and takes full advantage of the diverse recreational activities Northern California has to offer.
+Whether students need academic advising or information about travel and student life, Greg is able to bring a broad and experienced perspective to his work.

 Sachiko Tamura, International Program Representative